mainwp/mainwp.dev/guides/templates/getting-started-template.md

 4. Create admin pages and settings
 5. Test thoroughly

-For detailed instructions, see the [Creating a Basic Extension](../how-to/create-basic-extension.md) guide.
+For detailed instructions see the [Creating a Basic Extension](../how-to/create-basic-extension.md) guide.

 ## Step 3b: Create a Basic Integration